DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: WORLD: Tightening the Variational Lower Bound on Mutual Information Through Deconstructing the Problem Space

-In Figure \ref{Forward Feed Process of DIO Model Incorporating ℓ_WORLD as an Additional Loss Term}, the latent variable fed into the progressive pattern induction module within DIO is no longer \( z_{ij} \), but rather \( u_{ij} + \epsilon \).
+As shown in Figure \ref{Forward Feed Process of DIO Model Incorporating ℓ_WORLD as an Additional Loss Term}, the latent variable fed into the progressive pattern induction module within DIO is no longer \( z_{ij} \), but rather \( u_{ij} + \epsilon_{ij} \).
 In other words, the feedforward process indicated by Equation (\ref{PPIM}) is updated as follows:

 Where $u_{ij} + \epsilon_{ij}$ can be regarded as a sample drawn from the GMM component $U_{\hat{m}}$ that feature $z_{ij}$ follows.
 This design enables DIO to interact with a fully modeled GMM rather than deterministic image features, thereby training the DIO to make decisions based on the complete probabilistic structure of the GMM instead of specific feature instantiations.